natty1712/Holiday/AndroidUpdate.txt

-Custom Start Engine - Change the search engine of Safari to any URL
+Tab Manager - An easy way to batch-export, batch-close, and batch-add tabs